boxen/our-boxen/docs/personal-configuration.md

 How?
 The personal manifest.

+## What even is a personal manifest?

 Personal manifests live in `modules/people/manifests/<name>.pp`, where `<name>` is your GitHub username.

-A basic personal manifest might look like so:
+The simplest personal manifest looks like this:

 ``` puppet
 class people::wfarr {